How to Prep the BEST Vegan Buddha Bowl

 That’s a Wrap

 And that my friends, is how to prep the BEST Vegan Buddha Bowl.
-We hope this helps you to plan some healthy meals into your weekly menu.
+We hope this helps you to plan some healthy meals for your weekly menu.
 Let us know what other types of posts you’d like to see.
 Did you enjoy the protip?
 Do you have questions?
 Comments?
 Suggestions?
-We’d love to hear your feedback, share in the comments below.
-And don’t forget to snap some pics of your creations to share on social media! #veginspiredfoodie

 Until next time!
 Eat more Plants and Live VegInspired!